areejobaid94/reading-notes/class-08.md

     float: right;
 ```

+### left: The element must float on the left side of its containing block.

+#### right: The element must float on the right side of its containing block.

+#### none: The element must not float.

+#### inline-start: The element must float on the start side of its containing block.
+That is the left side with ltr scripts, and the right side with rtl scripts.

+#### inline-end: The element must float on the end side of its containing block.
+That is the right side with ltr scripts, and the left side with rtl scripts.

 ### width
 #### This sets the width of the columns.

 ### margin
 #### This creates a gap between the columns.

+### CSS Frameworks:

+#### CSS frameworks aim to make your life easier by providing the code for common tasks, such as creating layout grids, styling forms, creating printer-friendly versions of pages and so on.
+You can include the CSS framework code in your projects rather than writing the CSS from scratch.